Search...Search plugins and themes...

 height number from settings Canvas height in pixels.

-from date or datetime — Start of the data window (inclusive).
+from date, datetime, dynamic variable, or frontmatter variable — Start of the data window (inclusive).

-to date or datetime — End of the data window (inclusive).
+to date, datetime, dynamic variable, or frontmatter variable — End of the data window (inclusive).

 last number — Number of calendar days back to include.

-Individual visualization types may accept additional keys — see examples/visualization-reference.md for every supported renderer-specific argument, default, and accepted value.
+Individual visualization types may accept additional keys — start at examples/visualization-reference.md for links to every category-specific renderer argument, default, and accepted value.

 Filtering by date or date+time